domsinclair/art/2023-05-16-artoflogging.md

 ### An Interpolated String Builder

-Create a new static method BuildInterpolatedString that returns a Metalama InterpolatedStringBuider.
+Create a new static method BuildInterpolatedString that returns a Metalama InterpolatedStringBuilder.
 In its most basic form it will look like this;

 ```c#
 private static InterpolatedStringBuilder BuildInterpolatedString(bool includeOutParameters)